itom-project/itom/docs/userDoc/source/07_plugins/getstart-hardware.rst

 .. note::

-    Most plugins can be initialised with paramaters, some of them may be mandatory (just place one value after the other one separated by commas).
+    Most plugins can be initialized with paramaters, some of them may be mandatory (just place one value after the other one separated by commas).
     Optional parameter follow after the mandatory ones.
 Parameters can be assigned in designated order or using keyword notation.

 The pythonic way
 -------------------------------------